libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 >}}

-The ISA-95 standard provides a perfect source to create a data model.
+The ISA-95 standard provides a comprehensive data model for manufacturing.
 And as it happens, its object-oriented system of attributes and relations has an inherent graph structure.
 Thus a database that uses the ISA-95 schema brings built-in standardization for all events, and the graph structure provides the context.